boooooommmmmm/ISYS90039-Innovation-Entrepreneurship-in-IT/Week7.md

 ## Lead User (Super users)

-* Two characteristics: High need user, get the benefits at first time when get innovate
+* Two characteristics: High need user; get the benefits at first time when get innovate
 * Big idea: talk with the best customers.
 Take ideas for needs and solutions from people at the leading edge of markets (“lead users”) instead of customers at random
 * get the benefits from a solution -> motivated to innovate
 * high needs users -> fit needs first